SciRuby/daru/CONTRIBUTING.md

 ## Installing daru development dependencies

-If you want to run the full rspec suite, you will need the latest unreleased nmatrix gem.
-They will released upstream soon but please follow this procedure for now.

-Keep in mind that either nmatrix or rb-gsl are NOT NECESSARY for using daru.
+Either nmatrix or rb-gsl are NOT NECESSARY for using daru.
 They are just required for an optional speed up and for running the test suite.

 To install dependencies, execute the following commands:

-  `export CPLUS_INCLUDE_PATH=/usr/include/atlas`
-  `export C_INCLUDE_PATH=/usr/include/atlas`
   `sudo apt-get update -qq`
-  `sudo apt-get install -qq libatlas-base-dev`
-  `sudo apt-get --purge remove liblapack-dev liblapack3 liblapack3gf` `sudo apt-get install -y libgsl0-dev r-base r-base-dev` `sudo Rscript -e "install.packages(c('Rserve','irr'),,'http://cran.us.r-project.org')"`
+  `sudo apt-get install -y libgsl0-dev r-base r-base-dev` `sudo Rscript -e "install.packages(c('Rserve','irr'),,'http://cran.us.r-project.org')"`

-Then execute the [.build.sh script](https://github.com/v0dro/daru/blob/master/.build.sh) to clone and install the latest nmatrix system:

-  `./.build.sh`

-Then finally install remaining dependencies:
+Then install remaining dependencies:

   `bundle install`